Because I will guarantee you that everything happened last hour except for the ports deal stuff was totally unexpected.

 In today's warped political environment, nothing strengthens a radical government more than Washington's overt antagonism.

-Explains the Democrats too, uh Madam Albright.
+Explains the Democrats, too, Madam Albright.

-Uh but it's interesting.
+But it's interesting.

-Can we go back to late edition with Wolf Blitzer, December or October 21st?
+Can we go back to late edition with Wolf Blitzer, December, or October 21st?

-It can't be oh one.
+It can't be 01.

-They didn't have late Yeah, they did have later.
+They didn't have late edit.

-Okay, this it's this five years ago.
+Okay, this is five years ago.

-And Wolf Blitzer says, Dr. Albright, as you know, the inspections of Iraq ended during the Clinton administration when you were Secretary of State, and since then, the U.S. and other members of the international community have not been able to find out what, if anything, Saddam Hussein is doing in these various aspects of weapons of mass destruction.
+And since then, the U.S. and other members of the international community have not been able to find out what, if anything, Saddam Hussein is doing in these various aspects of weapons of mass destruction.

 I wish that the first Bush administration had finished the job in the Gulf War, which is a lesson about what we're doing now is to make sure that we actually complete what we begin.

-It was very hard, in fact, to hold a coalition together uh during the sanctions aspect of this and to keep the inspectors there.
+It was very hard, in fact, to hold a coalition together during the sanctions aspect of this and to keep the inspectors there.

 But you also have to remember that the U.S. has been and was taking military action against Saddam Hussein during the Clinton administration in terms of making sure that we could continue to patrol the no-fly zones.

-I have always believed that Saddam Hussein is part of a major evil aspect in uh the world.
+I have always believed that Saddam Hussein is part of a major evil aspect in the world.

 That's Madeline Albright five years ago.